 They’re really meant to shift teeth around, Wadhwa says.
 If you need to close a big gap between teeth, metal braces are the better choice.

 “Veneers are the quick way to make your smile look better without moving your teeth,” Wadhwa says.
 But they also may come at a cost.
-In some instances, your dentist may shave off part of your original tooth before he puts them on.
+In some instances, your dentist may shave off part of your original tooth before they put them on.

 Cleaning your teeth may get easier once your teeth are straighter, but that’s not your cue to slack off, says Adityah Chhibber, assistant professor of dental medicine at the Columbia University Medical Center.